Sasha Strunin

-Aleksandra Igoriewna Strunina (Александра Игоревна Струнина; born 27 October 1989), known professionally as Sasha Strunin, is a Polish singer, actress, and model.
+Aleksandra Igoriewna Strunina (Александра Игоревна Струнина; born 27 October 1989), known professionally as Sasha Strunin, is a Polish singer, actress and model.
 From 2005 to 2008, she was a member of the Jet Set, with whom she represented Poland in the Eurovision Song Contest 2007.

-Life and career

 Early life and education

 Strunin was born on 27 October 1989 in Saint Petersburg, Russia (then Leningrad, Soviet Union) to a Russian father and Ukrainian mother.
 Her parents, Igor and Vita, were both opera singers.
 In addition to her Russian and Ukrainian heritage, she also has Polish and Belarusian roots, with her great-grandmother coming from the Polish Stankiewicz noble family.
 Strunin spent the first two years of her life living in Ukraine, and then moved to Poznań in Poland with her parents in 1992, after they got jobs performing at the Grand Theatre, Poznań.
 Although she was born in Russia, Strunin states that her primary language is Polish and that she identifies herself as a Pole.
 She is an Orthodox Christian.

 Strunin finished primary school in 2002, and then began her studies at Poznań Gimnazjum No. 22.
 In 2008, she graduated from the IV Private High School in Poznań.
 While in school, Strunin began playing piano, and learned English and German.
 In 2009, she began studying photography at the University of Fine Arts in Poznań, and graduated in 2013.

+As of 2025, Strunin is a second-year film directing student at the Warsaw Film School.
+In 2025 she made her directorial debut with the school short I Gaze at the Sky (Polish: Patrzę w niebo), which won the Student Narrative Short Film Grand Prize at the March On!
+Festival in Washington, D.C., and the Let’s Start The Revolution international short film competition in Lublin.